Alexwcjung/EPA23/A pedagogical perspective on L2 phonetic acquisition.md

 + Learners who gain language experience by interacting regulary in their L2 tend to improve more.
 + Useful instructional strategies include encouraging students to use the L2 outside the classroom by initiating and sustaining interactions.
 **A CLOSER LOOK: Aptitude for pronunciation**
++ Hu et al.(2013) examined in detail the factors contributing to pronunciation aptitude.
++ The study consists of two parts, one a behavioural evaluation and the other an examination of brain activity using functional magnetic resonance imaging(fMRI)
++ For the behavioural component, each speaker recorded an oral reading of a passage and the recordings were rated by 10 listeners.
++ The independent(predictor) varialbes consisted of scores on tests of phonetic coding ablitiy, phonological working memory, musical aptitude, verbal and non-verbal IQ, and personality traits.
+The analysis revealed that phonetic coding ability together with empathy predicted the pronunciation ratings moderately well, with no other significant predictors.
++ The fMRI portion of the study revealed that the brain activity in the better pronouncers differed from that of the poorer pronouncers.